claudiuconstantin/forest-time-jekyll/_posts/2014-09-08-self-improvement-is-masturbation-self-destruction-is-the-answer.markdown

   - chasing success, fame
   - getting your ass in shape
-  - learning how to become a photoshop ninja
+  - learning how to become a Photoshop ninja
   - working out to get six pack
   - learning all night long flexing your brain
   - making as much money as you are able to